-After you name the primary beneficiaries of your Online Will, you will have a few more choices to make.
+After you name the primary beneficiaries of your living trust, you will have a few more choices to make.
 You can make a backup plan by naming alternate beneficiaries for any of your gifts.
 And unless you’ve named just one person (or a group of people) to receive all of your trust property, you’ll need to name a “residuary” beneficiary to receive any of the gifts that don’t end up with your first choices.

 You can name an alternate for every person you name as a primary beneficiary.
 The alternate will get the property left to the primary beneficiary if your first choice does not live for more than 120 hours (five days) after your death.
 This "survivorship" period ensures that if you and a primary beneficiary die simultaneously or almost so, the property will go to the alternate beneficiary you chose, not to the primary beneficiary's heirs.